jolynch/website/content/drafts/there_has_been_inflation.md

 as the price of admission to the upper class of society increases, more potential [elites](https://en.wikipedia.org/wiki/Elite_overproduction) are shut out of upward mobility.
-I fear we are already seeing this as college degrees de-value, owning homes seem unattainable to many, and financial independence often may seem unreachable.
+I fear we are already seeing this as college degrees devalue, owning homes seem unattainable to many, and financial independence may be out of reach.

 The next time you hear someone complain about money creation and inflation, consider instead where the money is going and ask yourself if that seems like